-Contrary to stories you may have heard, it doesn't really rain all the time in Oregon.
-We do have a rainy season... it's just a lot longer than other rainy seasons around the world.
-It's about time for those rains to start, which means soggy dog paws won't be far behind.
+Contrary to stories you may have heard, it doesn't really rain all the time in Oregon (especially this year!).
+We do have a rainy season... it's just a lot longer than other place's rainy seasons.
+It's about time for those rains to start in earnest, which means soggy doggy paws won't be far behind.
 As with many folks, our pets are inside/outside critters.
 If they are going in and out during the aforementioned "rainy season," it's nice to be able to dry them off before they come in.
 "That's what rags are for!" you say.
-True, but rags are usually not very absorbant, they tend to be kind of small, and worst of all, they leave you and your clothes exposed to the dripping doggie.
-Sew4Home partner, Bob Johnson thought we needed to design a towel that could protect the dryer while sopping up the dryee.
-Thus was born the soon-to-be-famous, Bob's Doggie Dryer.
-It's a long, double-layer towel with a large pocket on either end.
+True, but rags are usually not very absorbant, they tend to be kind of small, and worst of all, they can leave you and your clothes exposed to the dripping doggie.
+We designed a towel that can protect the dryer while sopping up the dryee.
+Our Doggie Dryer is a long, double-layer towel with a large pocket at either end.
 Slip one hand into each pocket for easy drying control; the wide center of the towel stays between you and the wet doggie-dog.
-Great idea Bob, and great modeling job, Doggie Elaine... even though she was a little confused about why we kept pouring water on her head during the photo shoot.
+Idea credit goes to Bob Johnson, and modeling credit to sweet Doggie Elaine... even though she was a little confused about why we kept pouring water on her head during the photo shoot.

 This is absolutely one of the best baby gifts ever!
 Bundling up baby after bath time with a hooded towel is easier and cozier.
 The hood doesn't just help dry those clean mop tops, it actually acts as a little anchor, allowing mom or dad to more quickly wrap the rest of the towel around squirming, slippery baby-boo.
-Ours is made with Michael Miller Fabrics' great new organic terry cloth and features a matching bound washcloth.
-Free patterns are included.
+Ours features a cotton accent fabric for the hood and a matching bound washcloth.
+Downloadable patterns are offered below.